sebastien-plutniak/archeofrag/README.md

 The fragments of an object can be concentrated into a single layer or, to the contrary, scattered into two or more layers.
 Consequently, studying the location and relationships between fragments is worthwhile to assess the relevance of the boundaries between layers.
 The so-called “refitting analysis” serves this purpose: archaeologists try to identify fragments with matching edges, proving that they were parts of the same initial object, in which they had adjacent locations.

-The *Archeofrag* package includes a set of tools for this purpose, based on the assumption that the **topological relationships between fragments matters** for the archaeological interpretation of fragmentation processes and layer formation.
+The *Archeofrag* package includes a set of tools for this purpose.
-Consequently, graphs are used to account for these relationships and to model them.
-Fragments are represented by vertices, and are connected by an edge if the fragments have physical “connecting” edges.
-The layer in which the fragments are located is integrated as a vertex attribute.
+The approach implemented in this package relies on graphs to model the relationships between fragments and layers.
+Fragments are represented by vertices, which are connected by an edge if they have “connecting” edges.
+The information about the layer in which the fragments are located is integrated as a vertex attribute.
-The approach implemented into *Archeofrag* addresses two main problems:
+Two main questions are addressed:

 1. measuring the cohesion of the layers and, when applicable, their admixture;
 2. determining the topological properties of the relationships between fragments within a given layer.